 - International logistics

-Bachelor of Science in Operations Management Technology
+Bachelor Degree Programs in Operations Management Technology

-Many of the courses found within a bachelor's degree program in operations management focus on management skills, critical thinking skills and advanced logistics processes.
+Many of the courses found within a bachelor's degree program in operations management focus on management skills, critical thinking skills, and advanced logistics processes.
 Some specific examples of core courses might include:

 - Inventory management